 What is blondecoffee?
 Is there something different about a blonde roast?
 Learn more about this unique style of roasting coffee beans!

-If you are anything like me, then you enjoy trying different types of coffee.
+If you are anything like me, you enjoy trying different types of coffee.
 You have probably tried light roast coffee, medium roast coffee, and numerous darker roasts.
 One type of coffee that you may have heard about is called a blonde roast coffee.

 If you have been to Starbucks recently, there is a chance that you may have seen blonde espresso, French press, and other brewing methods on the menu.
 Many coffee drinkers have gotten into blonde roast coffee, and it can be found easily on Amazon.